Generation of massively entangled bright states of light during harmonic generation in resonant media: Conclusions and Outlook

+In our case, a sequence of non-collinear excitation pulses, overlapping with the pulse driving the harmonic emission, will ensure multiple excitation instants and multiple quantum pathways leading to harmonics correlated to the excited state -- the key condition needed for generating nontrivial quantum states of harmonics.
+We leave the detailed analysis of this idea to a separate paper, presenting here only a rough sketch.
+In the near-field, the quantum state of light and matter (see Eq.(\ref{eq:FullWF_1})) is written as

+where $\rho$ is the transverse coordinate and the $\rho$-dependence in $\psi_e(t,\rho)$ describes the excitation grating created in the material system.
+The light wavefunctions $\ket{\chi_e(t,\rho)}$ include multiple harmonic modes with different momentum vectors.
+For the excitation grating with a period $\rho_0$, the momentum vector $k_n$ of a harmonic $n$ correlated to this excitation and propagating into the far-field will have transverse components $k_n^{(m)}=2\pi m/\rho_0$, with different $k_n^{(m)}$corresponding to different diffraction orders.
+This entangles the direction of light propagation with material excitation.
+Selective measurement of light in the $m\neq 0$-th diffraction order will retain full quantum coherence of the harmonics correlated to the excited state, for arbitrarily large photon numbers.

-At the same time, shaping the laser pulse envelope in space will generate areas in the interaction region where harmonics are generated in different entangled states.
-These will propagate into the far field.
-Thus, spatial shaping of the generating pulse and/or harmonic modes (e.g. via transverse modes of the resonant cavity) opens routes for generating highly nontrivial quantum states of light where the spatial harmonic parameters such as orbital angular momenta are also entangled.
+Spatial shaping of the generating pulse and/or harmonic modes (e.g. via transverse modes of the resonant cavity) also opens further routes for generating highly nontrivial quantum states of light where the spatial harmonic parameters such as orbital angular momenta are also entangled.